-The Board of Trustees has decided to employ Association of School and College Leaders (ASCL) as internal auditor.
+The Member Governors and Governors have considered the need for a specific internal audit function and have decided to appoint Association of School and College Leaders (ASCL) as internal auditor.

-The internal auditor's role includes giving advice on financial matters and performing a range of checks on the Academy Trust's financial systems.
-In particular the checks carried out in the current year included:
+The internal auditor's role includes giving advice on financial matters and performing a range of checks on Haydon School's financial systems.
+In particular the checks carried out includes: